Abstract

 orange can be

-Older white British, Group 2
+— Older white British, Group 2next one down

 The association we observe here between colour and temperature (red with “hot” and green with “cool”) was predominant across all four groups.
 Red was invariability “hot”, with green and yellow typically designated as “cool” or “cold” colours.
 Participants in all four groups almost exclusively referred to the amber card as “orange”, and it rated in between red and the “cool” colours yellow and green.
 Red as the colour associated with the highest intensity of temperature is thus typically at the upper limit of the scale with the cooler colours lower down.
 In the young Bangladeshi male and older white British groups, there was some confusion over whether yellow should be rated as cooler (and therefore lower down) than green.
 This is reflected in the different orders for these two colours across the four groups (Figures 1A, B, E and F).